BottleRocketStudios/Android-ArchitectureDemo/docs/BEST_PRACTICES.md

 ## Code
 ### Style
 #### ktlint
-Kotlin linter for kotlin code against the android kotlin style guide to guard against style violations that should be run on the CI and fails builds on a `ktlintCheck` error.
+Kotlin linter for kotlin code against the Android kotlin style guide to guard against style violations that should be run on the CI and fails builds on a `ktlintCheck` error.

 To prevent ci failures, your development process should include running `ktlintFormat` prior to pushing any commits to the remote.
 Example below: